 Although quite an unexpected entry, some parents swear by it.
 And with its Sunday openings, many locations and friendly prices, it is easy to understand why.
 Seeing is believing!

-Address: Bascharage, Bertrange, Foetz, Ingeldorf, Marnach, Mersch, Dudelange, Esch-sur-Alzette, Junglingster and Sandweiler.
+Address: Bascharage, Bertrange, Foetz, Ingeldorf, Marnach, Mersch, Dudelange, Differdange, Esch-sur-Alzette, Junglingster, Sandweiler and more.
 Click here for a full list of individual addresses and to confirm weekly opening times.

 In the past, there were many more smaller and locally owned stationary shops, however, the problem is always that the big chains sadly squeeze them out by offering lower prices and extended hours.
 There are still a few though, to get your specialist items and something a bit different.

 THE stationary shop in the Duchy for all your school needs (and you can pick up some great books at their English bookshop too).
-A bit pricey but will have all you need and if not, you can order it in.
+A bit pricer than the chains, but they will have all you need and if not, you can order it in.
 They know all about special school supplies, so you might even be able to give them your list (in Luxembourgish and French, woohoo!) and they could pull it all together.
 A life-saver.
 You can also pick up a copy of CSL’s 2020 Guide to Public and Private Education, which includes everything you need to know about education in Luxembourg along with articles on raising multilingual children, introducing kids to science and much more!

 Address: English bookstore in the city centre – 4 Rue de la Reine, 2418 Luxembourg